robOcity/ai-course/assignments/week-4-finding-the-zebras-house.md

 - Milk is drunk in the middle house.

-**Post:** Post your solution to the Assignmetnts folder as a PDF file.
+**Post:** Post your solution to the Assignments folder as a PDF file.
 Make sure to include your name on it.